JSMonk/jsmonk.github.io/_posts/2024-01-29-last-days-of-hegel.md

 You can play with this example [here](https://flow.org/try/#1N4Igxg9gdgZglgcxALmAXwDTggEwKYrZQDOALgARw7kC85AHrQHwMDcAOlJCRQIa2UcACgBMASg5doZcgCMBVIexBkATnCgJlEkFgBueVcTjRCegAwA6AIwAOAKw2QaIA
 )

-So, Flow analyzes the usage of the function and, based on it, infers the type of a function.
+So, Flow analyzed the usage of the function and, based on it, inferred the type of a function.
-In the example above, we provided to the `id` function a number and a string, so, based on the usage, the tool infers the type of the `id` as `(x: number | string) => number | string`.
+In the example above, we provided to the `id` function a number and a string, so, based on the usage, the tool infered the type of the `id` as `(x: number | string) => number | string`.

+However, the Flow team did a significant job of fixing such behavior by requiring annotations in places where the tool knows it will not have a local typing context.
+You can read about it [here](https://medium.com/flow-type/local-type-inference-for-flow-aaa65d071347).

 At the same time, there was hype about the new "language" (syntax for [OCaml](https://ocaml.org/)) called [ReasonML](https://reasonml.github.io/) (today there is also an alternative project called [ReScript](https://rescript-lang.org/)).